icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT308/lab4.md

    - Provide an overview of session hijacking, its potential impact on security, and the significance of protecting against such vulnerabilities.

 2. **Methodology**
-   - Describe the approach taken to test for session hijacking vulnerabilities on the AIVTIC portal.
+   - Describe the approach taken to test for session hijacking vulnerabilities on the ICDFA portal.
    - List any tools used during testing (e.g., Wireshark, Burp Suite, Developer Tools) and the environment setup.

 3. **Findings**